The 401k contribution deadline is at the end of the calendar year.

 However, the IRS allows contributions to IRA accounts up to the tax filing deadline of the coming year.
 For the 2021 tax year, you can contribute to your IRA accounts until April 15, 2022.
-If you have a SEP IRA and file an extension you have until the extended filing deadline or when you file the return to make the contribution.
+If you have a SEP IRA and file an extension, you have until the extended filing deadline or when you file your tax return to make the contribution.

 Most employer tax deductions for 401k contributions and other salary retirement plans usually apply only to the calendar year in which they are actually withheld from the taxpayer’s paycheck.

-What are the 401k contribution limits?
+What Are the 401k Contribution Limits?

 Tax deductible contributions to 401k plans and other retirement accounts are subject to IRS limits.
 These limits are given cost-of-living adjustments from time to time.
 For tax year 2021, the 401k contribution limit is $19,500 who those who participate in 401k, 403(b), and most 457 plans.
 If you’re over the age of 50, your limit is $26,000.

 Employer-matching contributions don’t count toward this limit, but there is a limit for employee and employer contributions combined: Either 100% of your salary or $57,000 ($63,500 if you’re over 50), whichever comes first.

 If you earn a high salary, you may be considered a highly compensated employee (HCE), subject to more stringent contribution limits.
-To prevent wealthier employees from benefiting unfairly from the tax benefits of 401(k) plans, the IRS uses the ADP test to ensure that employees of all compensation levels participate proportionately in their companies’ plans.
+To prevent wealthier employees from benefiting unfairly from the tax benefits of 401k plans, the IRS uses the ADP test to ensure that employees of all compensation levels participate proportionately in their companies’ plans.

 The Bottom Line